electronic-dance-music/photo-site/README.md

 ## TODO
-- fix load times for images on column view (load based on what is visible?)
+- fix load times for images on column view (load based on what is visible?) (may be issue with file sizes too large)
-- fix mobil eformattin for rows and columns galleries

-- update the navbar to have photo icon (or at least make the name clickable to return home)
 - update favicon tiny icon
 - add contents to home page
 - add contents to about page
-- finish readme walkthrough of how to make changes